smlaage/tfod/README.md

   <li>prefix_files.py - renames all files in an image with a given prefix (usually the name of the class of an image)</li>
   <li>analyze_images.py - runs the tflite detector on all images in a given directory and shows the objects found</li>
   <li>detector.py - this is a python class providing easy access to the tensorflow lite detector</li>
+  <li>evaluator.py - this is a python class to evaluate the performance of a TensorFlow object detection algorithm.</li>
 </ul>
 <p>The recommended folder structure is shown in "folder_structrue.png".</p>
 <p>Dependecies:</p>